samuellutz/Readme-Generator/README.md

   * [Questions](#questions)

   ## Installation
-  none
+  sam
   ## Usage
-  to make a readme
+  sam
   ## License
-  This project is license under https://choosealicense.com/licenses/mit/
+  This project is license under (https://choosealicense.com/licenses/BSD/)
   ## Contributing
-  none
+  sam
   ## Tests
-  no idea
+  sam
   ## Questions
-  If you have any questions about this projects, please contact me directly at samuellutz88@gmail.com.
+  If you have any questions about this projects, please contact me directly at samlutz.
 You can view more of my projects at https://github.com/samuellutz.